lancecasselman/photo-shoot-scheduler/replit.md

 Cloudflare R2 serves as the primary cloud storage with session-aware file paths and RAW file backup.
 Firebase Storage is used as secondary storage for website assets and profile images.
 The system supports full-resolution downloads, on-the-fly thumbnail generation with smart caching, and preserves original filenames.

 ### Mobile & Responsive Features
 Capacitor integration enables native mobile app capabilities for iOS and Android, including direct photo uploads and offline functionality.
-Android platform is configured for Google Play Store deployment.
+Android platform is fully configured for Google Play Store deployment with optimized Gradle build system, resolved "No matching variant" errors, and clean dependency management ready for local SDK compilation.

 ### Photography Community Platform
 A social platform featuring a multi-tab feed system with customizable post types, advanced image optimization, social features (like, comment, save, share), user profiles with reputation points, community tools, a comprehensive direct messaging system, and automatic EXIF extraction.
 User interactions are enhanced with full username display, clickable user profiles, and complete user-to-user messaging infrastructure.